line/armeria/site/src/sphinx/server-annotated-service.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases like receiving a JSON document from a client, it may be useful to convert the document to a Java object automatically.
-Armeria provides :api:`@RequestConverter` and :api:`@RequestObject` annotations so that such conversion can be done conveniently.
+Armeria provides :api:`@RequestConverter` annotation so that such conversion can be done conveniently.
 You can write your own request converter by implementing :api:`RequestConverterFunction` as follows.
 Similar to the exception handler, you can call ``RequestConverterFunction.fallthrough()`` when your request converter is not able to convert the request.